amargopastor/gallery-api/README.md

 # Making of

-Read all about how this project has been made right [here](https://github.com/amargopastor/app-gallery/blob/main/docs/README.md).
+Read all about how this project has been made right [here](https://github.com/amargopastor/gallery-front/blob/main/docs/README.md).

 ## Project tree

 ```
-api-gallery
+gallery-api
 ├─ .eslintrc.json
 ├─ .gitignore
 ├─ README.md